tomokawaguchi/hangman-project/README.md

 - Through this project, I have managed to deepen my understanding of multi-dimensional ArrayList.

+- When I completed this project initially, I had `Hangman` class and `HangmanUtils` class holding static methods.
+This was not the Java way to organise the codes, more of JavaScript way.
+So I have refactor my project structure so that there is only `Hangman` class containing `main` method for the main logic and supporting methods underneath.

 ## Future Goals

 - Making a game to be multi-player or playing against a computer.